-If you are considering investing in a Bitcoin IRA (also referred to as a Cryptocurrency IRA), or rolling over an existing IRA, Roth IRA, 403b or 401k to a Bitcoin IRA, then your first step is to choose a reputable and trustworthy Bitcoin IRA company or custodian to work with.
-As this is a relatively new (and high risk) field, there is a limited amount of companies available in the US to choose from.
-Whether you're interested in Bitcoin, Ethereum, Litecoin, Ripple or any other cryptocurrency, it is important to work with a company or custodian that has a successful and verifiable track record with retirement investors and the ability to answer your questions and offer the best options based on your objectives and budget.
-When done wrong, your cryptocurrency IRA can end up costing thousands of dollars in penalties and even get you in trouble with the IRS, which is why it is imperative that you work with a company that has mastered the process and is able to answer ANY question you may have with certainty and accuracy.
+If you're considering investing in a Bitcoin IRA (also referred to as a Cryptocurrency IRA), exercising a traditional IRA rollover, or rolling over a Roth IRA, 403b or 401k to a Bitcoin IRA, then your first step is to choose a reputable and trustworthy Bitcoin IRA company or custodian to work with.
+As this is a relatively risky field, there is a limited selection of companies available within the U.S. market.
+Whether you're interested in Bitcoin, Ethereum, Litecoin, Ripple, or any other cryptocurrency, it is important to work with a company or custodian that has a successful and verifiable track record with retirement investors and the ability to answer your questions and offer the best options based on your risk tolerance, objectives and budget.

-Below is a useful comparison chart which will guide you in making the best choice.
-We have obtained the most current ratings for all three of the companies using well-respected review boards from the likes of BBB, BCA, TrustLink and more.
+Below is a useful comparison chart that will guide you in finding the best Bitcoin IRA company for your needs.
+We have obtained the most up-to-date ratings for all three of the companies using well-respected review boards such as BBB, BCA, TrustLink and more, as well as deeper analytic data.
 You can see all of the relevant details in an expanded review by clicking on the “View Full Review” button beside each of the companies.
-It would be a good idea to print a copy of this webpage for any future reference needs too.
+It would be a good idea to print a copy of this webpage for any future reference needs.

 |Catering To||International Investors||US Only||US Only||US Only||US Only|